Joseph Lister: Seven papers on the origin and mechanism of inflammation

 In 1858, Lister published seven papers on physiological experiments he conducted on the origin and mechanism of inflammation.
-Two of these papers were research into the neural control by the nervous system of blood vessels, "An Inquiry Regarding the Parts of the Nervous System Which Regulate the Contractions of the Arteries" and "On the Cutaneous Pigmentary System of the Frog", while the third and the principal paper in the series was titled: "On the Early Stages of Inflammation", which extended the research by Wharton Jones.
+Two of these papers were research into the neural control by the nervous system of blood vessels, "An Inquiry Regarding the Parts of the Nervous System Which Regulate the Contractions of the Arteries" and "On the Cutaneous Pigmentary System of the Frog", while the third and the principal paper in the series was titled: "On the Early Stages of Inflammation", which extended the research of Wharton Jones.
 The three papers were read to the Royal Society of London on 18 June 1857.
 They had originally been written as one paper and had been sent to Sharpey, John Goodsir and the English pathologist James Paget for review.
-However, Paget and Goodsir both recommended that is should be published as three separate papers.
+However, Paget and Goodsir both recommended that it be published as three separate papers.